ethickfox/knowledge-transfer/Software_Architecture/Clean_Code.md

 - Never return null.
 When we return null, we are essentially creating work for ourselves and foisting problems upon our callers.
 All it takes is one missing null check to send an application spinning out of control.
 - Unless you are working with an API which expects you to pass null, you should avoid passing null in your code whenever possible.
 ### Boundaries
-- we could create an adapters/separators to have an additional layer between using third party api.
+We could create an adapters/separators to have an additional layer between using third party api.
 This will help in cases if api is changed - we will have a single place to fix everything.
 We manage third-party boundaries by having very few places in the code that refer to them.
 We may wrap them, or we may use an ADAPTER to convert from our perfect interface to the provided interface.
 ### Unit Tests
 The Three Laws of TDD:
 1. You may not write production code until you have written a failing unit test.